ceejbot/monitoring-budget/slides.md

 # [fit] the usual stack
 # [fit] statsd ➜ graphite ➜ grafana

-^ State of the art in free
+^ State of the art in free.
+Statsd collects metrics formatted a specific way, aggregates a bit, and stores them in graphite.
+At your leisure, you look at graphs in grafana.

 ---